Harry Potter and the Cursed Child: Plot

-The play is divided in two parts, consisting of two acts each.
+The play is divided into two parts, consisting of two acts each.

 Act One

 In the opening scene, set during the epilogue of Deathly Hallows in the year 2017, Harry and Ginny Potter send their younger son, Albus Severus Potter, on the Hogwarts Express to begin his first year at Hogwarts.
 Harry works as the Head of Magical Law Enforcement at the Ministry of Magic, while Ginny is the editor of the sports section of The Daily Prophet.
 Ron Weasley and Hermione Granger also send their daughter Rose on the train.
-Hermione is now the Minister of Magic, while Ron manages Weasley's Wizard Wheezes in Diagon Alley alongside his brother George.
+Hermione is now the Minister for Magic, while Ron manages Weasley's Wizard Wheezes in Diagon Alley alongside his brother George.
 Aboard the Hogwarts Express, Albus befriends Scorpius Malfoy, the son of Harry's former foe Draco and his wife, Astoria.
 In a break with the tradition of Potters being sorted into Gryffindor, Albus is sorted into Slytherin alongside Scorpius.

 Both boys are bullied over the next years, with Albus perceived as failing to live up to his parents, and Scorpius being rumoured to be the son of Lord Voldemort.
 During this time, Astoria passes away due to an inherited blood curse.
 Albus and Harry drift apart, with Harry being uncertain about how to help Albus.
 The summer before his fourth year, Albus gets into a fight with Harry, after being given Harry's old baby blanket and a love potion from Ron.
 In his anger, Harry tells Albus that he wishes he were not his son, and Albus spills the potion on the blanket.

 Harry obtains a prototype of a more powerful version of the Time-Turner, which allows one to travel into the past and change history.
 Simultaneously, Harry's scar starts hurting again, raising concerns that Voldemort may be returning.
 Amos Diggory, who is cared for by his niece Delphi, asks Harry to use the Time-Turner to prevent the death of his son, Cedric.
 After overhearing Harry refuse to help the Diggorys, Albus is inspired to do so and convinces Scorpius to help him.
 The two escape from the Hogwarts Express to visit Amos, and they team up with Delphi to steal the Time-Turner from Hermione's office, in the Ministry of Magic, while disguised with Polyjuice Potion.